lcetinsoy/php-livereloader/README.md

 Installation

+1. Download

 git clone https://github.com/lce-fr/server-livereload

-move to your public folder server-livereload.js and server-livereload.php
+2. Moving file to the public folder

+php installer.php

+3.

-add the following lines to at the start of your php entry point file :
+Add the following lines to at the start of your php entry point file:

 ```php